coreset/Cloud-Computing-ICI4223/README.md

 1. Go to [https://www.digitalocean.com](https://www.digitalocean.com)
 2. Click **"Sign Up"**
 3. Fill in your **email and password** or sign up with GitHub/Google.
-4. On the billing page, enter the promo code:
+4. Navigate to the billing page by proceeding through the Droplet creation process:

    ```
    d1c4c6e66979